 We do not provide a waiting list.
 If a date and time is sold out, there is always a good chance that we will add an additional tour on that day.
 Please email us to let us know what date you are interested in if you do not see availability.

 Please be sure and let us know if you (or anyone in your group) has a dietary restriction (e.g. vegetarian, shellfish allergy, etc.) when you purchase your tickets.
 As long as we know in advance, we will do our best to try to accommodate your needs.

 For the most part, all of our tours are wheelchair and baby stroller friendly.
 In the case where a tasting location may not be wheelchair accessible; the tasting will be conducted on-site outside.
 Some tasting locations require advance notice for wheelchair accessibility, so please alert us of your need by answering YES to the question we have put on your ticket purchase.
-NOTE: The Historic Soulard tour takes place in the oldest part of St. Louis with cobblestone streets and very old buildings; therefore, this tour tends to NOT be very wheelchair friendly –but we can still make it happen!
+NOTE: The Historic Soulard tour takes place in the oldest part of St. Louis with cobblestone streets and very old buildings; therefore, this tour tends to NOT be very wheelchair friendly.

 Yes, bathrooms are available during the tour at selected food-tasting locations.